 That tells the whole story of philosophic speculation or deduction.
-These philosophers imagine they have drawn their theories, not from concrete material, but from the innermost of their brains, while, as a matter of fact, they have but performed an unconscious induction, a process of thought, of argument not without material, but with indefinite and therefore, confused material.
-Conversely, the inductive method is distinguished only by this that its deduction is done consciously.
+These philosophers imagine they have drawn their theories, not from concrete material, but from the innermost of their brains, while, as a matter of fact, they have but performed an unconscious induction, a process of thought, of argument not without material, but with confused therefore. material.
+Conindefinite and versely, the inductive method is distinguished only by this that its deduction is done consciously.
 Scientific "laws" are deductions drawn by human thinking from empiric material.
 The spiritist needs material just as the materialist needs spirit.
 This thesis, when brought out with mathematical precision, is the result of philosophic speculation.